 The Encardio Rite Model EAN-53MW is one of the most advanced wireless in-place inclinometer (IPI) systems, designed to measure the lateral movement of earthworks or structures.
-The wireless IPI system is used in critical applications where real-time monitoring and early warning is required to protect life and valuable assets.
+The wireless IPI system is used in critical applications where real-time monitoring and early warning are required to protect life and valuable assets.

-The wireless IPI system primarily consists of an array of inclination sensors with SDI-12 digital interface, placed inside inclinometer gauge well-connected to a wireless mesh network with Node and Gateway, to enable real-time monitoring.
+The wireless IPI system primarily consists of an array of inclination sensors with SDI-12 digital interface, placed inside an inclinometer gauge well-connected to a wireless mesh network with Node and Gateway, to enable real-time monitoring.

 The data logging and real-time monitoring feature of the wireless inclinometer helps to provide early warning in case of failures.
-The innovative wireless mesh network used in the system has an advantage of reliable data transfer over long distances, without any delay.
+The innovative wireless mesh network used in the system has the advantage of reliable data transfer over long distances, without any delay.

 Specifications of Horizontal IPI:

-Encardio Rite Model EAN-61MS is an in-place 3D Inclinometer with Settlement (IPIS) system that finds its application wherever lateral movement along with settlement/heave have to be monitored in a structure/borewell.
+Encardio Rite Model EAN-61MS is an in-place 3D Inclinometer with Settlement (IPIS) system that finds its application wherever lateral movement along with settlement/heave has to be monitored in a structure/borewell.
 It is also extensively used in the measurement of lateral movement and settlement in soil, slopes, earthworks, and structures like an embankment, dams, diaphragm walls, etc. It will also be used for landslide area monitoring.